 "I have a hard time understanding that refugees are being denied support by countries whose own citizens received support when they were persecuted for political reasons," Gauck said.
 "And I have a hard time understanding why nationalism is being hailed as a solution when in fact globalisation increases our interdependence."

-Gauck ended with a plea to try tofind common solutions in Europe,
+Gauck ended with a plea to try to find common solutions in Europe, without elaborating further.

 "The great creation of Europe has brought peace and prosperity," he said.
 "Do we really want to risk that it all breaks apart?
 Nobody can want that."